Cellar Door Wine Tour

 "We were planning a trip of just over a week to London and in searching for day excursions we came across wine tasting tours.
 We were intrigued as we had no prior knowledge of any wine industry in England.
 We had a lovely day trip out to wine country." - Emily (TripAdvisor)

 Our Cellar Door English Wine Tour gives you an insight into the English Wine industry and gives you the opportunity to visit four award winning vineyards on the day for a guided tasting at the Cellar Door.
 Your English Wine Expert Tour guide will take you to a variety of contrasting vineyards so you can see our large producers right through to a boutique and small producer.

 You’ll learn all about the English Wine industry as you drive through picturesque towns and villages and uncover the UK’s rich history in fruit farming and local produce.
 Wine tour includes a seasonal lunch of local delights and of course a glass of English Wine.

-Tours visit Kent, Sussex and Surrey.
+Tours visit Kent and/or Sussex.
 Vineyards vary depending on date booked

 History, Background and Live Narrative